monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 Yes, this kind of polymorphism is completely possible in TypeScript with the power of proxies.
 We essentially need:

-* One dispatcher and one implementer
+* One protocol dispatcher and one protocol implementer

 * A way to determine algebraic data types (ADTs); for our case, we'll use an object that defines a `type` property